trilitech/tezos-developer-docs/docs/architecture/governance.md

 A proposal submission also counts as a vote, which is equivalent to the amount of tez in its staking balance at the start of the period.
 Other delegates can then vote on the proposals during the Proposal period up to 20 times.

-At the end of the Proposal period, the network counts the proposal votes and the most-upvoted proposal proceeds to the Exploration Vote period.
+At the end of the Proposal period, the network counts the proposal votes and if a quorum is met, the most-upvoted proposal proceeds to the Exploration Vote period.
 If no proposals have been submitted or if there is a tie between proposals, no proposal proceeds and a new Proposal period begins.

 ### 2. Exploration Vote period